cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 The processors are executed in the order they are defined in the configuration file.
 And each processor receives an event, applies a defined action to the event, and then returns the processed event which is sent to the next processor until the end of the chain.

 In the [`logstash.conf`][repo.logstash.conf] file, Logstash is configured to:
-- Expect an input from Beats in the port `5044`
+- Expect events coming from Beats in the port `5044`
-- Apply filters (for simplicity, we are not applying any filters here)
+- Add the tag `logstash_filter_applied` to the event
-- Send result to Elasticsearch which runs on the port `9200`
+- Send the processed event to Elasticsearch which runs on the port `9200`

 ```java
 input {